z669016/adventofcode-2017/README.md

 A nasty one this time ... first I had a mistake in one of the rotations (indeed, didn't completely tested them), then I missedd some combinations of flipping and rotating.
 Lost quite some time finding that issue.

+## Day 22
+Pretty straight forward ... took some of the grid-methods from day 21 and moved them into a GridUtils class for reuse, also added a method to grow the current grid (current size * 3 and the old grid comes in the center of the new one).
+Created a Direction object with methods for turning the current direction.
+Created a Virus class to navigate the grid, determine next direction based on state of the current node, affect the current node, and keep counters.
+For part 2, just created a SmarterVirus (which inherits from Virus) with different methods to determine the next direction, and affecting the current node.
+Even the 10.000.000 bursts of part 2, went pretty fast.